Thank you for choosing Night Owl Security Products!

 The second Channel Configuration screen of the Startup Wizard allows you to configure the following channel settings:

 5. Configure channel recording schedule:

-NOTE: If you select Custom Schedule, but do not edit all active channels, the unedited channels will default to 24/7 recording.
+NOTE: If you select Custom Schedule, but do not edit some channels, those channels will be set to 24/7 Motion.

 NOTE: Please scan these QR Codes directly from your TV/Monitor, NOT directly from this page.